 Yoga instructors didn't just pass down the basic fundamentals of yoga to their students, but they also created their own approaches and techniques.
 This led to the development of numerous types of yoga.
 Although these types have slight differences from each other, they're still aimed to unify the mind, body and spirit.
 Here are some of the most common types of yoga that you can perform:5,6,7

-Not every type of yoga may be suitable for your body.
-When choosing the type that you want to take up, make sure that you consider not just your interests, but your fitness level and health condition too.
+When choosing the type of yoga that you want to take up, make sure that you consider not just your interests, but your fitness level and health condition too.
 Talk to a yoga instructor to find out which style matches your health goals.
-Don’t hesitate to ask about the physical demands and intensity of the type of yoga that you’re interested in.11
+Don't hesitate to ask about the physical demands and intensity of the type of yoga that you're interested in.11

 Yoga and Pilates are very similar low-intensity workouts that are aimed to improve both the mind and body.
 Both activities require mental focus and proper breathing techniques.
 But despite their similarities, they still have distinct differences, which include:12,13,14

-• Origin: As mentioned above, yoga originated from India more than 5,000 years ago.
-On the other hand, Pilates is a relatively new form of workout that was developed by Joseph Pilates towards the end of World War I to rehabilitate wounded soldiers.
+• Origin — As mentioned above, yoga originated from India more than 5,000 years ago.
+On the other hand, Pilates is a relatively new form of workout that was developed by Joseph Pilates toward the end of World War I to rehabilitate wounded soldiers.

 When choosing between Pilates and yoga, consider your health goals and your fitness priorities.
 If you're looking for both flexibility of routines and spiritual experience, then yoga may be your best bet.15

 It's no big secret that yoga can improve your overall well-being in a variety of ways.
 Here are some of the major physical and mental health benefits that you can get from this workout routine:16